AymericPalaric/Masked-Owl-Detection/README.md

 # Installation

-To install all the packages required, use the command `pip install -r requirements.twt` at the root of the project.
+To install all the packages required, use the command `pip install -r requirements.txt` at the root of the project.
 Python 3.9 or later is recomanded.

 You will then have to initiallise the dataset by following thoses steps :
 - Create the data folder and the different subfolders and precise the location of the data folder in the config file